There can be many reasons preventing your dog from taking a dump other than constipation.

-A close observation will enable you to decide whether a home remedy will suffice or a veterinary is required to intervene.
+A close observation will enable you to decide whether a home remedy will suffice or whether a veterinarian is required to intervene.

 There could be multiple reasons causing your dog to experience trouble in pooping while not being constipated.

-- A large amount of hair in poop
+- A large amount of hair in the poop

 - Ingestion of rock, trash, leaves, or dirt